Tommy356/etConnect-Demo/README.md

 The detail view controller demonstrates how to retrieve additional information of a remote device, how to create a proxy and how to remotely call methods on the other device.
 It provides two buttons:

-    (1) <b>Tap To Connect</b>: Tap this, to make the remote device display an alert message.
+    (1) Tap To Connect: Tap this, to make the remote device display an alert message.
-    (2) <b>Tap for Ping-Pong</b>: Tap this, to make the remote device connecting back.
+    (2) Tap for Ping-Pong: Tap this, to make the remote device connecting back.
 You won't get visual feedback, just follow the log output in XCode and check out the code ;-)

 <b>ESRemoteObject:</b></br>